-- Make sure all staff are aware of this policy and understand their role in its implementation - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations - Ensure that all staff who need to know are aware of a child's condition
+- Make sure all staff are aware of this policy and understand their role in its implementation - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations - Ensure that all staff who need to know are aware of a child's condition - Take overall responsibility for the development of IHPs - Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way - Contact the School Health Team on 01623 404629 or 07850 918 871, in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.

-- Take overall responsibility for the development of IHPs - Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way - Contact the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse - Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date - Ensure staff receive the necessary training to support students with medical conditions.
+- Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date - Ensure staff receive the necessary training to support students with medical conditions.
 Training should be made available at least annual, or as an when required to meet the health needs of a pupil